California’s Regulation to Limit Ozone Emissions from Indoor Air Cleaning Devices

 What does the regulation do?

-The California Air Resources Board (CARB) has adopted a regulation to limit ozone emissions from indoor air cleaning devices.
+The California Air Resources Board (CARB) has adopted a regulation to limit ozone emissions from indoor air cleaning devices (AB 2276).
 Since 2010, all indoor air cleaners sold in, or shipped to, California must meet certain ozone emission and electrical safety standards.
 These air cleaners must produce an emission concentration less than 0.050 parts per million (ppm) of ozone.
 A good way to think about the size of 1 ppm is to picture one drop in 15 gallons of water.
 The packaging of the device must also be labeled and say "ARB Certified".

 What is ozone?